jakecarlson-administrate/JiraToWrikeSync/README.md

 In order to import the schedule from Jira, you must first export a CSV from an instance of Jira Portfolio.

-1. Go to the source Jira Portfolio instance.

-2. Click on "Reports" in the top right.
+1. From the source Jira Portfolio instance, click on "Reports" in the top right.

-3. Click on "Switch reports" in the upper left and select "Scope".
+2. Click on "Switch reports" in the upper left and select "Scope".

-4. Click on the "Export" button in the upper right.
+3. Click on the "Export" button in the upper right.

 ![Jira Portfolio Schedule Export](jira-schedule-export.png "Jira Portfolio Schedule Export")